Benzopyrene/BotGrooves/README.md

 # BotGrooves
-Made by Benzopyrene#0334 - DM me if you have any questions/suggestions
+Made by Benzopyrene#0334 - Please feel free to make any suggestions/contributions.
+DM me for any queries